 Use Your Pedometer Effectively

-Pedometers are great tools, but they are just that, a tool.
-They can help you measure where you are on the path to your goals whether it's 10000 steps or just 500 extra steps.
+Pedometers are great tools, but they are just that - a tool.
+They can help you measure where you are on the path to your goals whether it's 10,000 steps or just 500 extra steps.
 They can motivate you to push further and longer, but they only work if you do the walking.
-So invest in a pedometer, if it's the right choice for you.
+Tracking your steps can help you measure your progress, which can be quite motivating.